andrew-curthoys/curthoys-io/content/traveler/2023_05-scandinavia/05-oslo_nature.md

 Tucked away at at the head of the Oslofjord, Norway's capital city is blessed with an embarrassment of natural riches.
-Strolling around town you find that the line dividing city from nature is often blurry, an arrangement which feels intentional given that nature walks are "part of the national soul" according to
+Strolling around town you find that the line dividing city from nature is often blurry, an arrangement which feels intentional given that nature walks are
-<a href="https://www.lifeinnorway.net" target="_blank" ref="noopener noreferrer">LifeinNorway.net</a>.
+"<a href="https://www.lifeinnorway.net" target="_blank" ref="noopener noreferrer">part of the national soul</a>."
-There's even a word - *Marka* - that describes the dense forest that surrounds, and in the most benevolent way possible, ensnarls the city.
+There's even a word - *marka* - that describes the dense forest that surrounds, and in the most benevolent way possible, ensnarls the city.
 Every which way you wander you'll find yourself within a short amble of forests, mountains, lakes, rivers, or the great Oslofjord herself.